Blood tests are undertaken in our outpatient departments by phlebotomists.

 Phlebotomy sites for adults and children aged 10+ are provided by BSPS - a joint venture between Ashford and St. Peter’s Hospitals, Frimley Health, Royal Berkshire, and Royal Surrey County Hospital NHS Foundation Trusts

-Please see the FAQ's for information about bringing a child for a blood test, including details about the use of numbing creams.
+Please see the FAQ's for child blood tests for information about bringing a child for a blood test, including details about the use of numbing creams.

 Please note appointments are for routine blood tests only.
 For urgent blood tests the requesting clinician will contact the FHFT paediatric team.

-Paediatric phlebotomy sites Patients asked to bring test request form to appointment Patient's age Opening times
+Paediatric phlebotomy sites Important notes Patient's age Opening times

 Frimley Park Hospital